 - VT Statutes: Title 13, Chapter 9 Animals

-As is often the case with laws, what we would like to see is not what the law requires.
-For example, it is legal in Vermont to leave an animal outside on a chain, day or night.
+As is often the case with laws, what we would like to see is often not required by law.
+It is legal in Vermont to leave an animal outside on a chain, day or night.
 The statutes dictate access to shelter, food, water and exercise as well as length of the chain, but not that the animal come in for the evening, even on cold Vermont nights.
-There are humane organizations, including Homeward Bound, that are working in Montpelier to continually refine the laws but often they leave room for improvement.

-If you believe a situation involving an animal is in violation of the law, please file your complaint with the law enforcement agency that serves the town where the animal is residing.
-Usually this will be a municipal police department or the Vermont State Police.
-We will work with the law enforcement agency to provide support and care for the animals if requested.
+If you believe a situation involving an animal is in violation of the law, please file your complaint with the ACO or law enforcement agency that serves the town where the animal is residing.